galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 TODO question: For what stand c1, c2, c3, c44
 answer: c1 is the species name and c2 &c3 are respectively longitude an latitude corresponding to each occurrences of the file.
 The fourth column contain country code to have a possibility to easily filter occurences by countries.

-Then using the tool `Tabular to CSV` on this new file to have the right format to use in Wallace.

-Finally, we want to keep only occurence records from US.
-To do that, we will use a tool to filter dataset on the fourth column.
+Then, as we want to keep only occurence records from US, we will use a tool to filter dataset on the fourth column.
 Can you find a way to do that alone ?

 TODO tips/answer: Using the "Filtrer des données sur une colonne en utilisant des expressions simples", you can enter the following condition ```c4=='US'``` specifying that we need to skip the first line as it's a header.

+Finally, use the tool `Tabular to CSV` on this new file to have the right format to use in Wallace.

 # Step 2: Using Wallace